The food that makes America Great!

 Eric was born in Silver Spring, MD, and moved to California in 1986 to work in the restaurant business.
 Eric attended UCLA’s Anderson School of Business and earned his MBA in 1991.
 Eric met Ofer Shemtov while working at a local Los Angeles restaurant.
 That is where the idea for Wood Ranch BBQ & Grill was formed.
 Eric is the father of two children.

 Ofer was born in Jerusalem, Israel, and moved to California in 1985 to work with family in the restaurant business.
 Ofer decided California was the place he ought to be, so he set off to find his own opportunities.
-After Ofer and Eric met and decided to open Wood Ranch, Ofer located the first location in Moorpark, CA, opening there in 1992.
+After Ofer and Eric met and decided to open Wood Ranch, Ofer found the first location in Moorpark, CA, opening there in 1992.
 Ofer is married and has three children.